Super-cod/Super-cod/README.md

 - 🔥 Obsessively building AI that probably doesn't need to exist but hey, it's cool
 - 🌙 3 AM warrior - because that's when the best code happens (fight me!)
 - 🍕 Debugging with pizza methodology - if it's broken, add more cheese
-- 🚀 Living proof that Google, Stack Overflow, and sheer stubbornness can take you anywhere
+- 🚀 Living proof that Chatgpt,Google, Stack Overflow, and sheer stubbornness can take you anywhere

 **🎯 Random Developer Facts About Me:**
 ```bash